ssmWebExpert/generator-ssm/README.md

 yo ssm
 ```

-After that you need to enter new catalogue and start gulp:
+After that you need to start gulp bat/app to enter workflow catalogue or make it using console:

 ```bash
 cd markup
 gulp serve
 ```

  If you've find some issues - please contact me:

  saintick.mail@gmail.com - email